GSA/digitalgov.gov/content/posts/2014-08-21-how-to-find-your-open-data-hotshots.md

 url: /2014/08/21/how-to-find-your-open-data-hotshots/
 date: 2014-08-21 11:00:30 -0400
 title: How to Find Your Open Data Hotshots
 summary: 'How can you find the top 5 users of your open data?
-We were recently asked this question on the&nbsp;Open Data listserv, and while this information can be a good measure of success for open data programs, we also figured some of the answers shared would be of interest to the broader community.
+We were recently asked this question on the Open Data listserv, and while this information can be a good measure of success for open data programs, we also figured some of the answers shared would be of interest to the broader community.
 This blog'
 authors:
   - nick-sinai
 categories: